‘Learning Today, Leading Tomorrow’

 The school has an HLTA who supports children and parents with EAL.
 Bishops Down also has a 4 day a week Family Liaison Officer and an experienced SENDCo.
 Termly drop in surgeries are held with the FLO, and SENDco for parents to chat to staff and a termly afternoon tea is held for parents with EAL to discuss any concerns or queries that are specific to them.
 We have Specialist Resource Provision (SRP) for pupils with Physical Disabilities and Complex Medical Needs and are in the process of launching a second SRP for children with Speech and Language Needs.

 The curriculum underwent a total review in 2019 and a steering group comprising of teachers across the school worked on the progression of skills, knowledge, vocabulary and topic overview documents.
 It was launched in September 2019.
-This was shared at a whole school INSET day in September 2019 with Governors, Teachers and TAs present.
 Details shared with parents via the website Easter 2020.
+Since then subject leaders have continued their subject monitoring and research into best practice, looking specifically on how they can tailor the curriculum to Bishops Down.
+They have shared findings and subsequent alterations with the Governing Body January 2022.
+The finalised curriculum will be published Easter 2022.

 Feedback from secondary schools tells us that our children are well-rounded children and that they are conscientious young citizens.
 97% of parents say that their children are happy and safe at school.
 Children adore their Forest School and Woodland Explorer sessions using these times to build team working and leadership skills to utilise back in the classroom.